For over 25 years fisheries, scientists, consumers, and industry have been part of a collective effort to make sure our ocean is fished sustainably.

-Since the MSC was founded in 1997, fisheries responsible for around 15% of marine catch have been certified to the MSC Fisheries Standard.
+Since the MSC was founded in 1997, fisheries responsible for 18.9% of marine catch have been certified to the MSC Fisheries Standard.
 Certification is helping to grow and maintain the number of sustainable fish populations around the world.

-To remain certified, fisheries have made over 2,000 improvements to their practices and management to date.
+To remain certified, fisheries have made over 2,600 improvements to their practices and management.

-of marine wild catch is engaged with the MSC program (certified, in assessment, or working towards assessment)
+of marine wild catch engaged with the MSC program (certified, in assessment, suspended, and in the MSC Improvement Program)

 sites around the world selling certified sustainable seafood